JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 We observe that the minimum is for `basesize = 32`, for which we got `3.8932×` speedup.

 ## Garbage collector is single-threadded
 Keep reminded that while threads are very easy very convenient to use, there are use-cases where you might be better off with proccess, even though there will be some communication overhead.
 One such case happens when you need to allocate and free a lot of memory.
-This is because Julia's garbage collector is single-threadded.
+This is because Julia's garbage collector is single-threadded (in 1.10 it is now partially multi-threaded).
 Imagine a task of making histogram of bytes in a directory.
 For a fair comparison, we will use `Transducers`, since they offer thread and process based paralelism
 ```julia
 using Transducers